sagemath/trac_to_gh/Issue 6508.md

 # Issue 6508: make installing extcode depend on mercurial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6508

 Original creator: was